 lectures, discussions, group work, panel discussions

-- Personality disorders in forensic assessment
+- Personality Disorders in Forensic Context

 Lecturers: